harmony-one/x/progress/sun-hyuk-ahn.md

+2023-12-08 Fri: Updated transcript logic handling.
+There is a known bug in Testflight and Production where "private" information is transcribed as "<private>", need to enable the information.

 2023-12-07 Thu: Updated speech recognition logic handling to prevent "No Speech Recongition" error (as well as minor "errors") from being reported.
 Refactored TimeLogger logic measuringa app performance.

 2023-12-06 Wed: Implemented enhanced transcription functionality of obtaining [setting information](https://github.com/harmony-one/x/pull/319/commits/32532bec445284f2b9f4d68093873d4f4d03e950) (model identifier, app version, and ios version) and [limiting](https://github.com/harmony-one/x/pull/319/commits/b55eaecd99a866f24903d09f2a0d9da840411c96) the size of transcript to 10MB.
 Artem will be finishing up the remaining tasks regarding the enchanced transcription.
 Updated font alignments and icons for the "Pause / Play" to match all other icons.